iPRoBe-lab/IrisMatcherVeriEye/README.md

 # IrisMatcherVeriEye
-Iris Matcher (Python Version) based on the VeriEye SDK by  Neurotechnology
+Iris Matcher (Python Version on Linux) based on the VeriEye SDK by  Neurotechnology

+# System Requirements
+- Ubuntu Linux OS (Tested on v22.04)
+- Anaconda Python Environment Manager

 # License Activation (for Python SDK)
 1. To run VeriEye in Python, you must run the license server.
 Otherwise, most of the features are unusable.